Aspen Aerogels (ASPN) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Tom Curran reiterated a Buy rating on Aspen Aerogels (ASPN) today and set a price target of $13.00.
-The company’s shares closed last Thursday at $5.60.
+In a report released today, Tom Curran from B.Riley FBR maintained a Buy rating on Aspen Aerogels (ASPN), with a price target of $9.00.
+The company’s shares closed last Friday at $6.07.

-Currently, the analyst consensus on Aspen Aerogels is a Strong Buy with an average price target of $11.75, an 111.7% upside from current levels.
+Currently, the analyst consensus on Aspen Aerogels is a Strong Buy with an average price target of $10.75, representing a 96.5% upside.
 In a report issued on April 23, Craig-Hallum also maintained a Buy rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>